 Safety first – wear closed-toe shoes, sunglasses, and sunscreen.
 Most importantly, make sure you secure your belongings (especially your cell phone) because if you lose something in the sand, it’s likely gone forever!

-If you wish to extend the adventure, there is onsite camping, beach, boardwalk, restrooms, and a visitor centre should you want to learn more about the cultural and environmental significance of the dunes.
+If you wish to extend the adventure, there is onsite camping, a beach, a boardwalk, restrooms, and a visitor centre should you want to learn more about the cultural and environmental significance of the dunes.

 Things to do in Southern California